-- · Assurances from external sources; - A self-assessment against the CIPFA Delivering Good Governance in Local Government Framework 2016 Edition; - Assurances from senior officers responsible for relevant specialist areas.
-For example the Director of Public Health's Annual Report; - Internal audit planning processes which include consultation with all directors and assistant directors, and the results of audit activity as summarised in the Annual Internal Audit Report.
-In the report the Audit and Risk Manager states in his opinion on the overall adequacy and effectiveness of the Council's governance, risk and control framework: "It is my opinion that the Council continues to have an appropriate, and overall, an effective system of internal control, upon which it can place reasonable reliance to deliver the Council's objectives, and detect fraud and other malpractice within a reasonable period of time.
-Where weaknesses have been identified through internal audit work, we have worked with management to agree appropriate corrective actions and a timescale for introduction"; and - The external auditors (Mazars) Annual Audit Letter for 2017/18 concludes that, in all significant respects, the Council had proper arrangements in place to secure economy, efficiency and effectiveness in its use of resources.
+- Assurances from external sources. - Assurances from Corporate Governance Group. - A self-assessment against the CIPFA Delivering Good Governance in Local Government Framework 2016 Edition. - Assurances from senior officers responsible for relevant specialist areas.
+For example, the Director of Public Health's Annual Report. - Internal audit planning processes which include consultation with all directors and assistant directors, and the results of audit activity as summarised in the Annual Internal Audit Report.
+In the report the Audit and Risk Manager states in his opinion on the overall adequacy and effectiveness of the Council's governance, risk and control framework: "It is my opinion that the Council continues to have an appropriate, and overall, an effective system of internal control, upon which it can place reasonable reliance to deliver the Council's objectives and detect fraud and other malpractice within a reasonable period of time.
+Where weaknesses have been identified through internal audit work, we have worked with management to agree appropriate corrective actions and a timescale for introduction". - · Best practice across the sector, and - The external auditors (Mazars) Annual Audit Letter for 2019/20 concludes that, in all significant respects, the Council had proper arrangements in place to secure economy, efficiency and effectiveness in its use of resources.